|Home||About Us||Gallery||Contact Us||Find Us||Links|

 Ann has studied extensively for many years with John Rogerson of Northern Centre of Canine Behaviour, assisting him both in this country and overseas having certificates in Puppy Development, Canine Behaviour, Problem Solving, Training and Instructing to Advanced Canine Aggression including behaviour testing, dangerous dogs and counselling.
 She also has certificates in Canine Psychology(distinction) and Animal Behaviour(distinction).

 Ann is a Member of the Institute of Animal Care Education, Assoc.
-Member of the Animal Care College, Member of Assoc. of Pet Dog Trainers (No. 00891) and has Kennel Club Listed Status and is a qualified Kennel Club Rally Obedience Judge.
+Member of the Animal Care College, Member of Assoc. of Pet Dog Trainers (No. 00891) and has Kennel Club Listed Status and is a qualified Kennel Club Judge in Rally Obedience and Kennel Club Good Citizen Dog Scheme.

 She has also been a lecturer at Filton College, Bristol lecturing students taking their Canine Studies Btec First Diploma and Btec National Diploma in Animal Care and Management.
 She lectures and demonstrates regularly at Veterinary Puppy Socialisation/Training Parties.